 #5 Employees Can Take Up To 2 Days Of Extended Childcare Leave For Children Aged Between 7 And 12 Years

-Not all working parents will take their full 42 days of Government Paid Childcare Leave (GPCL) entitlement by the time their child turns 7.
+Not all working parents may fully utilise their cap of 42 days of Government Paid Childcare Leave (GPCL) entitlement by the time their child turns 7.
 For such employees, they can take up to 2 days of Extended Childcare Leave (ECL) each year to consume their remaining childcare leave entitlements.

 Employers are required to provide such employees with the extended childcare leave.
 In return, both days will be paid for by the government, up to the cap of $500 per day.